Tvix57/V3D/README.md

 Programm to visualize the 3D model.

-The program was developed in C++ language of C++17 standard follow the Google style The program built with Makefile which contains standard set of targets for GNU-programs: all, install, uninstall, clean, dvi, dist, tests.
+The program was developed in C++ language of C++17 standard follow the Google style for MacOS.
+The program built with Makefile which contains standard set of targets for GNU-programs: all, install, uninstall, clean, dvi, dist, tests.
 The program is developed according to the principles of object-oriented programming;